vancoder1/AsukaAI/README.md

     ```

 2. **Speech-to-Text**:
-    - Push the default F8 button (which can be rebound within the program) to start recording.
+    - Just start speaking to start transcription.
     - Wait for faster_whisper to process and extract text from your recording.

 3. **Text Generation**: